tatumamckinnis/Autocomplete/README.md

-# Project 5: Autocomplete
+# Project 4: Autocomplete

-This is the directions document for Project P5 Autocomplete in CompSci 201 at Duke University, Spring 2022.
-Please follow the directions carefully while you complete the project.
-Please refer to the directions at https://coursework.cs.duke.edu/201spring22/p5-autocomplete rather than any forks or local copies in the event that any changes are made to the document.
+This is the directions document for Project 4 Autocomplete in CompSci 201 at Duke University, Fall 2022.
+[This document details the workflow](hhttps://coursework.cs.duke.edu/cs-201-fall-22/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.

 ## Outline
 - [Project Introduction](#project-introduction)